-How coronary angioplasty is carried out What the Procedure Does Special tubing with an attached deflated balloon is threaded up to the coronary arteries.
-The balloon Is inflated to widen blocked areas where blood flow to the heart muscle has been reduced or cutoff.
+How coronary angioplasty is carried out?
+This procedure does special tubing with an attached deflated balloon is threaded up to the coronary arteries.
+The balloon is inflated to widen blocked areas where blood flow to the heart muscle has been reduced or cut off.
 Often combined with implantation of a stent to help prop the artery open and decrease the chance of another blockage.
-Considered less invasive because the body is not cut open.
-Lasts from 30 minutes to several hours.
+This approach considered less invasive because the body is not cut open.
+Angioplasty lasts from 30 minutes to several hours.
 Often requires an overnight hospital stay.
-The procedure is usually carried out using a local anaesthetic and sedation if required, this will be discussed along with yourself and the anaesthetist.
+The procedure is usually carried out using a local anaesthetic and sedation if required.

 About coronary angioplasty